threefoldtech/info_grid/src/advanced/ipfs/ipfs_fullvm.md

 ## Deploy a Full VM

+We start by deploying a full VM on the ThreeFold Playground.

 * Go to the [Threefold Playground](https://playground.grid.tf/#/)
 * Deploy a full VM (Ubuntu 20.04) with an IPv4 address and at least the minimum specs
   * IPv4 Address
   * Minimum vcores: 1vcore
-  * Minimum MB of RAM: 512GB
+  * Minimum MB of RAM: 1024GB
-  * Minimum storage: 15GB
+  * Minimum storage: 50GB
 * After deployment, note the VM IPv4 address
 * Connect to the VM via SSH
   * ```